RobertSundling/neato-botvac/README.md

 # Neato Botvac D3, D3 Pro, D4, D5, and D7 firmware

+**MAJOR UPDATE - February 19, 2025: A new certificate has just been released!
+I will incorporate it into this shortly.**

-**Note:** Unfortunately, as of February 19, 2025, all official firmware images now have expired certificates.
+As of February 19, 2025, all official firmware images now have expired certificates.
 All installations must use one of the bypass methods outlined in the [Bypassing certificate expiration](#bypassing-certificate-expiration) section.

 ## Table of contents